kcm2/ab/sandbox.rst

 A link to a test page :doc:`test/sometest` and with a :doc:`different label <test/sometest>`.

 A link to a header in another file with a :doc:`different label <test/sometest#other-test>`.

+A test using ref. :ref:`hoverxref:sub-section` this is new

+Link to a different file folder, using ref :ref:`test/sometest:other-test` this is also new

 Definition lists
 =================